enkidevs/curriculum/General/Networking/important-networking-metrics.md

 However, there are some standard and relevant measurements applicable to any network:
  - `bandwidth` - maximum rate at which information can be transferred
  - `throughput` - actual rate at which information is transferred
- - `latency` - the delay when decoding information
+ - `latency` - delay between sending a request and receiving a response
  - `jitter` - time difference in packet inter-arrival time (we'll get back to this in the following insights)
  - `error rate` - number of corrupted bits